-Successfully completing treatment and returning home is an incredible achievement.
-While returning to the “real world” can be exciting, there are some things that can also be daunting.
-For instance, if you lost your job due to your addiction, then finding a new one might seem impossible.
+Successfully completing addiction treatment and returning home is an incredible achievement.
+While returning to the “real world” can be exciting, there are some instances that can also be daunting.
+For example, if you lost your job because of your addiction, then finding a new one might seem impossible.
 It’s not.
-There are a few things you can do to increase your chances of landing a great, new job.
+There are a few things you can do to increase your chances of landing a great new job.

 Elevate Your Resume

 First impressions matter, and your resume is the first impression you make on a potential employer.
 Because addiction often leads to periods of unemployment, getting fired, and poor references, there may be some holes in your resume.
 But there are some simple things you can do to do to ensure your resume ends up in the interview pile rather than the trash can.

 Think about everything you have done as part of your recovery.
 Was volunteering a part of your treatment?
 Did you receive vocational classes?
 Did you learn any new skills?
 Include those in your resume to fill in unemployment gaps.
 If this was not a part of your treatment, seek out volunteering opportunities in your community.
 They are a lot easier to find than jobs.
 Although you won’t be getting paid, this will help you gain experience and make positive connections that you can use as references.

 Another important component of your resume is your cover letter.
 This is your time to shine, regardless of your professional experience or education.
 You can find a lot of great cover letter writing tips online.
 But in a nutshell, don’t regurgitate your resume.
 Instead, focus on playing up your strengths and skills, what you have learned in previous jobs, and how you plan on applying this knowledge if you are hired.

 You know what they say, “It’s not what you know, but who you know.”
 So, get out there and start talking to everyone.
 Start by letting your family and friends know that you are looking for a job, even if they don’t work in the field you want to work in.
 You never know where you might make connections.